mike-sierra/deotp/02_navigate.md

     Whenever you specify paths that don't start with a slash, they're called _relative paths_.
 In every full directory listing, `..` refers to the parent directory, and `.` refers to the current directory.
-You could have expressed that last command this way:
+You could have also expressed that last command this
+    way:

         $ cd ./YOURLOGIN